-Entry Requirements: 5 grade 4 or above at GCSE level which must include a grade 5 or above in GCSE Art & Design Staff Contact: Miss K Smith
+Entry Requirements: 5 grade 4 or above at GCSE level which must include a grade 5 or above in GCSE Art & Design or another Art & Design based subject.

+Staff Contact: Mrs K Spinola

 This is a two year, linear A Level course.
 Students will be introduced to a variety of experiences that employ a range of traditional and new media, processes and techniques appropriate to the Fine Art course.
 Knowledge of art, craft and design is developed through research, development of ideas and making, working from first-hand experience and, where appropriate, secondary source materials.
 Students will be required to participate actively in their course of study, recognising and developing their own strengths in the subject and identifying and sustaining their own lines of enquiry.